marqdevx/ArduinoWebSocket-p5js/Readme.md

 #### Setting the things up
 ##### NodeServer
+* Go to NodeServer's folder and install this with the console
 * `npm install express@4.15.2`
 * `npm install socket.io`

+##### Configure Arduino Create Plugin
+* Go to the Arduino Create Plugin install Directory and open "Config.ini" we will need to replace the value at `origins=` with "http://localhost:3000" without quotes, the port can be different, see the server console to check.

+##### Run the server
+* Just go to the directory where you have installed this and type in the CMD `node app.js`
 ##### Normal directory
 * Upload a sketch to output serial numbers to an Arduino Board
-* Just go to the directory where you have installed this and type in the CMD `node app.js`
-* Go to the Arduino Create Plugin install Directory and open "Config.ini" we will need to replace the value at `origins=` with "http://localhost:3000" without quotes, the port can be different, see the server console to check.
 * go to http://localhost:3000 and see the output